 Frequently Asked Questions

-Q: When should cancer registrars use CPC*Search?
+Q: When should cancer oncology data specialists use CPC*Search?

-Q: How do cancer registrars use CPC*Search?
+Q: How do cancer oncology data specialists use CPC*Search?

 A: If you encounter conflicting information in these coding resources and CPC*Search, submit a question to the SEER Inquiry System (SINQ) or Ask A SEER Registrar.

 A: Report the impossible site-morphology combination to the SEER Inquiry System (SINQ) or Ask A SEER Registrar.
 The Cancer PathCHART team will review these combinations on a case-by-case basis to determine if the standards need to be changed.
+If it is confirmed that the impossible site-morphology combination should be valid or unlikely, hold the case until the next update to the NAACCR Edits Metafile, which will include the updated CPC Validity Status for the site-morphology combination in question.

 Q: What should users do if a site-morphology code combination is not found in CPC*Search?

 A: Check the spelling of any terms entered.
-Typos can cause no results or incorrect results to return.
+Typographical errors can cause no results or incorrect results to return.
 Refrain from using abbreviations and acronyms.
 For example, spell out “neuroendocrine tumor” instead of typing “NET,” spell out “gastrointestinal stromal tumor” instead of typing “GIST,” etc. If a hyphen is sometimes used in the histology term, try entering the term with and without the hyphen.
 An example is entering "non-mucinous" in the histology term and "lung" as the site instead of "nonmucinous" in the histology term and "lung" as the site.
 If entering the histology code instead of the term for search criteria, confirm that all four digits of a histology code are entered.
-Partial histology codes will return no results.
+Partial histology codes will return with no results.

 Q: How will CPC*Search improve coding accuracy?